billhanyu/Slogo/DESIGN.md

     + The image in TurtleView is updated with user's choice
     + View.render is called to update the view shown to the user

+ * Use case 'dra17' - User uses reset command
+  * Controller.runScript(script) : View
+  * InstructionCache <- Interpreter.parseScript(script) : Controller
+  * A TurtleState's reset boolean is set to 'True'
+  * The TurtleState is added to the TurtleLog
+  * When that state is read, the turtle will be set back to the center and the lines drawn will be cleared

 ### Design Considerations